cmiles/PointlessWaymarksProject/README.md

 # Intro

-There is plenty of traditional ReadMe information below about this project - but  in a way a better 'ReadMe' might be just taking a look at [American Gods, Mimbreno Point and Mescalero Point - 4/23/2021-4/24/2021](https://pointlesswaymarks.com/Posts/2021/american-gods-mimbreno-point-and-mescalero-point-4-23-2021-4-24-2021/american-gods-mimbreno-point-and-mescalero-point-4-23-2021-4-24-2021.html) - this post and site is a good real world example of the output from this software.
+There is plenty of traditional ReadMe information below about this project - but in a way a better 'README' might be taking a look at [Pointless Waymarks](https://PointlessWaymarks.com) and [cmiles - info](https://www.cmiles.info/) - these sites are generated with the Pointless Waymarks CMS and a quick look might tell you more than than all the information below!

 # Pointless Waymarks CMS, Tasks and GeoTools

 At this point this project is not intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.

 The Pointless Waymarks projects contains:
-  - The Pointless Waymarks CMS (described below)
+  - The Pointless Waymarks CMS and Offline Site Viewer (described below)
   - Tasks to support the Pointless Waymarks CMS including Memories Email, Photo Pickup and Garmin Connect Download (described below)
   - The Pointless Waymarks GeoTools - [README with Description and Screen Shots](PointlessWaymarks.GeoToolsGui/README.md) - is a WPF GUI for GeoTagging, Feature Intersect Tagging and managing Garmin Connect Downloads.

 # Pointless Waymarks CMS

 Pointless Waymarks CMS is a .NET Core 7 Windows WPF GUI for generating a static website based on database information and a settings file.
 It is not an 'all purpose static site generation solution'.
-The focus is easily creating durable, rich, low maintenance, free, long-lasting, organized content about the landscape, place, life, history and nature with support for posts, photographs, images, files and maps...
+The focus is easily creating durable, rich, low maintenance, free, long-lasting, organized content to tell stories about the landscape, place, life, history and nature.

-[Pointless Waymarks](https://PointlessWaymarks.com) is generated with the Pointless Waymarks CMS and is a good example of both the output and intent.

 Details:
  - Locally Generated Static Site - low cost, low maintenance, high durability, easy backup, doesn't have to be on the web to be useful.